Not all physical therapy services are alike

 - Static and dynamic balance testing.

-- The Center for Balance spends one-on-one time with each patient for forty-five to sixty minutes each visit.
+- The Center for Balance spends one-on-one time with each patient for sixty minutes each visit.

 - Patients are not passed around or do not sit and wait while their therapist is treating other patients.